Raised Beds

-Growing Vegetables in Containers on Your Balcony
+Growing Vegetables in Pots On Balcony [Beginner Guide]

 I picked an interest in growing veggies in pots at a young age.
 I grew up in a place where I didn't have a large space for my plants & greens.
 So, I knew I had to improvise to solve space problems, and that was how I came about growing vegetables in pots on my balcony.